rack/rack-attack/README.md

 *Tip:* The example in the wiki is a great way to get started:
 [Example Configuration](https://github.com/kickstarter/rack-attack/wiki/Example-Configuration)

-Optionally configure the cache store for throttling:
+Optionally configure the cache store for throttling or fail2ban filtering:

 ```ruby
 Rack::Attack.cache.store = ActiveSupport::Cache::MemoryStore.new # defaults to Rails.cache
 ```

-Note that `Rack::Attack.cache` is only used for throttling; not blacklisting & whitelisting.
+Note that `Rack::Attack.cache` is only used for throttling and fail2ban filtering; not blacklisting & whitelisting.
 Your cache store must implement `increment` and `write` like [ActiveSupport::Cache::Store](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).

 ## How it works